i502Club/i502Club.Ccrs/i502Club.Ccrs/readme.md

 This project will likely see breaking changes.
 Please implement accordingly.

 There is a known issue in CCRS related to duplicate inventory type names (waste and marijuana mixes) in categories.
-This project contains an experimental superset Enum for inventory types which attempts to address this but it is purely experimental and real world application use may require refactoring once a standardized solutin has been released to integrators.
+This project contains an experimental
+Enumeration Class for Product.InventoryType which attempts to address this but it is experimental and use may require refactoring once a standardized solution has been released to integrators.

-There are seperate Enums representing the category specific inventory types available which avoids duplicate Enum Key name collisions that would otherwise occur if using a single Enum.
+There are seperate Enums representing the category specific inventory types available which also avoids duplicate Enum Key name collisions that would otherwise occur if using a single Enum.
+It creates difficulties in standard db approaches but workarounds can be used with these Enums and depending on your application requirements may be useful.

 ---